eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 [This is a cool page to look at](http://zesty.ca/voting/sim/){:target="_blank"} (and it has a lot more comparisons).
 And without getting too deep into what a Yee Diagram is, the point is that in the Yee simulations, Approval and Condorcet have essentially the same outcomes, with a slight haze around the edges.
 Which makes sense, since Approval is just a simpler Condorcet method.

 Both methods make the Yee diagrams what are called "Voronoi diagrams" of the electorate, which basically just means that the candidate closest to the "center" of the electorate always wins.
 And [Gary Cox](https://doi.org/10.2307/2111325){:target="_blank"} has proven that in at least 1d spatial models, both Approval and Condorcet have what I call strong "median pulls".
 Candidates are incentivized to appeal to the median or center of the electorate.
 Being an extremist appealing to a narrow base is not a winning strategy when you need to either be ranked above all other candidates, or earn the most approvals.

+While it's less so the Condorcetists who make the claim that Approval would elect bland and inoffensive candidates, this is still a criticism made of it.
+Approval would very likely elect standard Condorcet winners, or candidates who can inspire passionate but non-polarized support.
+[Steven Brams suggests that Ronald Reagan would likely do very well under Approval voting](https://www.youtube.com/watch?v=BZiS3U7EG0M){:target="_blank"}, and I agree.

 ## You cannot be serious